Section 2. Journalistic Accountability

 The notes in this first iteration below concern only the US and UK to date but please find a list of resources at the end of this section that will be helpful for those in other countries - and remember that journalistic protections vary from country to country, even for E.U. members.
 See the resources at the end of this section to identify specific legislation relating to journalists in the country you are filming in.

-It is worth noting, if you will be filming at a public event or a private event that is open to the press - a press credential may be beneficial.
+It is worth noting that if you will be filming at a public event or a private event that is open to the press then press credentials may be beneficial.
 Contact your national journalism organisation to register for a badge and understand what specific protections it may accord.

 In the US journalists have considerable constitutional protections.
-The good news is that to ensure that journalists remain protected, many lawyers are working to uphold your First Amendment rights (Congress shall make no law prohibiting the free exercise thereof or abridging the freedom of speech, or of the press) and the rights of journalists to shield sources.
-The bad news is that there are a great number of instances in the US every year where journalists are arrested, impeded in their work, surveilled and pressured to reveal sources.
-And the worse news is that as a documentary filmmaker, you may be in the same position as many freelancers and citizen journalists and have those journalism rights dismissed - as illustrated in the case of 'Crude' .
+The good news is that to ensure that journalists remain protected, many lawyers are working to uphold your First Amendment rights (Congress shall make no law prohibiting the free exercise thereof or abridging the freedom of speech, or of the press).
+Nonetheless, there are still frequently instances in the US where journalists are arrested, impeded in their work, surveilled or pressured to reveal sources.
+Most worrisome is that as a documentary filmmaker, your legal rights as a journalist may be questioned or denied - as illustrated in the case of 'Crude' .

-Whilst journalists in the UK also have constitutional protections, there are notoriously draconian libel laws causing the UK to become known as the number one 'libel tourism' destination.
-This refers to the practice of pursuing a case in England and Wales in preference to other jurisdictions, such as the United States, which provide more extensive defenses for those accused of making derogatory statements.
-Whilst this primarily affects print journalists, it does not exclude documentary filmmakers.
+Whilst journalists in the UK have legal protections, they also have to contend with notoriously draconian libel laws - that have caused the UK to become known as the number one 'libel tourism' destination.
+This refers to the practice of pursuing a case in England and Wales in preference to other jurisdictions, such as the United States, which provide more extensive defenses for those accused of making defamatory statements.
+Whilst the most notorious examples of 'libel tourism' have involved print journalists, it does not exclude documentary filmmakers.

 It's worth noting that wherever you are in the world, if you are in possession of leaked documents of any sort, be aware of the legal implications in that particular jurisdiction; if the owner-organisation or government found out, could they injunct the film and/or could you be arrested for breaking the law?